 A link to a webpage for a podcast…local comedy scene, news from.
 Chez, vid top of list, getting interviewed.

 My takeaway…another publicity stunt, lying to cover his ass.
-But, salutes.
-Chez could knife anyone, get a career boost from the apology tour.
+But, salutes to Chez.
+I guess a sob-peddler could knife anyone, get a career boost from the apology tour.
 Think about it, you put out you stopped using three years ago, where’s the proof it happened or it didn’t?

 (2021, Stephanie Foster)